XJTU-XGU/OTCS/README.md

 ot_solver = OT_solver.LargeScaleOTSolver(ot_type="unsupervised")
 ```
 If the datasets are not too large for the computer memory (not GPU), you may preload the images
-to the computer memory, which will faster the training process for potentials.
+to the computer memory, which will speed up the training process for potentials.
 This is optional.
 ```python
 # optional
 save_dir = "dir for save data or results" # default is "exp/OT/models"